eddyiwnl/CaII-ConvNet/README.md

 functions, a pooling layer, and a fully-connected layer.

 ## Contributors
-Thanks to Yinan Zhao and Professor Jian Ge for assistance in creating the neural network.
+Thanks to Yinan Zhao and Professor Jian Ge for assistance in creating the neural network and generating artificial spectra.